brettz9/atyourcommand/README.md

 # Possible to-dos

+1. If a link type of command is chosen but no link is selected, find first link in page.
+Same with images, videos, script files, stylesheets, etc.
 1. Create icons, etc.
 1. Might allow selection of submenus, separators, etc.
 1. Any other command line necessities (besides quoted string escaping)?